EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 If your version does not match, try appending a `*` wildcard.
 This is often necessary when the package version has an epoch qualifier like `2:...`.

-You may optionally specify `--epas` which sets `postgresql_flavour` to `epas` in the generated config.yml.
-This means that tpaexec will install EDB Postgres Advanced Server (requires EDB repository access) instead of community Postgres (the default).

-Since EPAS supports both Oracle and postgres compatiblity features, by default, EPAS initializes the cluster in `redwood` i.e. Oracle compatibility mode.
-In order to initialize the cluster in postgres mode, you may optionally specify `--no-redwood` which sets `epas_redwood_compat` to False in the generated config.yml.

 You may also specify `--extra-packages p1 p2 …` or
 `--extra-postgres-packages p1 p2 …` to install additional packages.